ShivashishY/shiva/content/posts/what-is-web-three.md

 The way the data of Cryptocurrency is written in the blockchain, in the same way, the data in decentralization will not be in any one computer but will remain in the blockchain and in this case, your data will be completely safe and secure.

-For example, if you buy a domain name in the version of Web 3.0, then no one will be able to remove the buyer&#39;s name, address, and any kind of information because all this information will remain in the Blockchain.
+For example, if you buy a domain name in the version of Web 3.0, then no one will be able to remove the buyer's name, address, and any kind of information because all this information will remain in the Blockchain.

 ## **Advantages of Web 3.0**